-Furthermore, with our one-stop CNC machining services to meet your expectations, you can confidently get CNC machined parts with high quality and accuracy.
+Furthermore, with our one-stop CNC machining services to meet your expectations, you can confidently get prototypes and parts with high quality and accuracy.
 Have any specific questions about material machining, please feel free to contact us.

 What are the factors to be considered when selecting a CNC material?

 It would be best if you considered many factors, including environmental, uses, machinability, tolerances, and the cost of the material.

 Which aluminum alloy is the best for CNC machining?